-WWE News: Interesting Note On Hardy Boyz During WrestleMania Weekend
+WWE News: Interesting Note On Hardy Boyz During ‘WrestleMania’ Weekend

 — #BROKEN Matt Hardy (@MATTHARDYBRAND) February 28, 2017

-After the Hardyz were officially gone from TNA, the rumors of a WWE comeback began to swirl around the internet.
+After the Hardyz were officially gone from TNA, the rumors of a WWE comeback began to make the rounds on the internet.
 Due to the Broken Matt Hardy character gaining major traction throughout the Internet Wrestling Community, there’s a great chance McMahon and Triple H would be interested in Brother Nero and Broken Matt Hardy.
-Could a WWE debut take place before WrestleMania, or even at the Grandaddy of Them All?
-According to Daily Wrestling News, Matt and Jeff Hardy have secondary duties on WrestleMania night.
+Could a WWE debut take place before WrestleMania or even at the Grandaddy of Them All?
+According to Daily Wrestling News, Matt and Jeff Hardy have secondary duties on the night of WrestleMania.

 “We do know WWE has been interested in bringing them back but there’s been no word on any WrestleMania plans in the works.
-They are currently scheduled to host a “Broken Tailgate” party on WrestleMania Sunday from 10am until 6pm EST outside of Saddle Up in Orlando, which is just about 2 miles away from Camping World Stadium where WrestleMania will be hosted.
+They are currently scheduled to host a ‘Broken Tailgate’ party on WrestleMania Sunday from 10am until 6pm EST outside of Saddle Up in Orlando, which is just about 2 miles away from Camping World Stadium where WrestleMania will be hosted.
 Matt Hardy, Jeff Hardy, Reby Sky, Maxel and Señor Benjamin will be meeting fans and signing autographs that afternoon.
 Full details on that event are at this link.”

 Will this derail any WrestleMania plans for the Hardy Boyz?
 That’s highly unlikely.
 If McMahon calls the dynamic duo formerly with TNA, they will answer if the price is right.
 Matt is already starting to drop hints on Twitter that a WWE return is imminent.
 In an earlier report by the Inquisitr, Sasha Banks even name-dropped Broken Matt in a recent tweet, to which he replied.